Rochester , N.Y.

 Early teen years I spent learning current tunes off the radio, House of The Rising Sun, Simon and Garfunkel.
 That sort of thing.
 The Beatles, acoustic guitars, and coffee houses .

-nylon strings , acoustic guitars and playing without a pick.
+nylon strings , and acoustic guitars.

 Moving to Arizona in 1977 led me to studying at Mesa College, playing corporate events, and putting together a career that allowed me to work and play with many fine performers and